s00d/RocksDBFusion/docs/docs/viewer.md

 ### Pre-built Versions

-Pre-built versions of the application are available in the [Releases](https://github.com/s00d/RocksDBFusion/releases) section.
+Pre-built versions of the application are available in the [Releases](https://github.com/s00d/RocksDBFusion/releases).
 You can download the appropriate version for your operating system and run the application directly.

+For the specific version mentioned, you can download it from [this link](https://github.com/s00d/RocksDBFusion/releases/tag/app-v0.0.1).

 ## How It Works